dardocode/aprendiendo-programacion/coding_standards.md

 /**
  * @file
- * Hook implementations for the score_webform module.
+ * Hook implementations for the webform module.
  */

 /**